 Adventure Park Geelong is Victoria's biggest theme park, combining an awesome water park and ‘dry rides' in one huge site in Wallington.
 It's an easy day trip from Melbourne and only 15 minutes from Geelong.

-For a whole day of fun, it’s reasonably priced too – $44.50 per adult and $34.50 per child (compare it to some of the Gold Coast theme parks at around $90 per ticket).
+For a whole day of fun, it's reasonably priced too – $52.50 for those whose height is 120cm and over, and $42.50 for those who are 90cm-120cm (compare it to some of the Gold Coast theme parks at around $90 per ticket).

 For many Melbourne and Geelong families, an unlimited season pass is the way to go – go 2 or 3 times and you make your money back!

 We are invited to visit Adventure Park and have a fantastic time.
 I particularly like the combination of water play with mini-golf and other carnival rides and different rides catering to different age groups.
 Adventure Park is a whole-day affair and because it’s all about being out in the sun, in the water and being active it can be quite exhausting.